MadcowD/ell/README.md

 # Todos

-- [ ] Developing should be by func so I can run & go look @ the results even if the hash changes
-- [ ] Call stacks from langmsith are nice, but also fingerprinting
-- [ ] Depdendencies take up a lot of space when someone is grocking a prompt, so should we hide them or just scorll down to the bottom where it is?
+## Bugs

 - [ ] Fix weird rehashing issue of the main prompt whenever subprompt changes?
 Or just make commits more of a background deal.

+## Trace Functionality
+- [ ] Visualize trace in graph
+- [ ] Langsmith style invocations and traces?

+## Version Hustory
 - [ ] Auto document commit changes
-- [ ] Think about evaluator framework..
-- [ ] Builtins for classifiers, like logit debiasing.
-- [ ] We need checkpointing, we haven't tried using this in an ipython notebook yet, might be dogshit.

-- [ ] Update the stores to use the schemas in the tpe hints and then seerilize to model dumpo on flask or switch to FastAPI
-- [ ] Runtime Logging/Trace Logging
+- [ ] Version history diff view (possibly automatic commit messages using GPT-4o mini)

-  - [x] Origination index.
+## LM Functionality
 - [ ] Multimodal inputs

+## DX
+- [ ] Add a vscode style explorer
+- [ ] Test Jupyter compatibility
 - [ ] UI/UX Improvements for the tensorboard thing
-- [ ] Version history diff view (possibly automatic commit messages using GPT-4o mini)
-- [ ] Add a vscode style explorer
-- [ ] Improve ell studio generically?

-- [ ] Figure out where we sit in the ecosystem (trace APIs vs LLM programmming interfaces)
+- [ ] LMP Details should be by func so I can run & go look @ the results even if the hash changes
+- [ ] navigation should be as easy as vscode. cmd shift p or spotlifht
+- [ ] Depdendencies take up a lot of space when someone is grocking a prompt, so should we hide them or just scorll down to the bottom where it is?

 ## Packaging
 - [ ] Write nice docs for eveyrthing